icrewsystemsofficial/rtm/README.md

 ```

 **Description**:
-This command creates GIF animations from sequential screenshots for each test case.
-It allows you to visually represent
-the test flow step-by-step.
+Creates GIF animations from sequential screenshots for each test case, visually representing the test flow step-by-step.

 **How It Works**: